 - How extensive was the damage and what are you doing about it?

-The damage is extensive – particularly to directly affected land, rivers and the coast.
-We'll need to carry out an environmental assessments to determine the long-term effects.
+The damage was extensive – particularly to directly affected land, rivers and the coast.
+We are carrying out an environmental assessment to determine the long-term effects.

 - Will more slash come down?